JereKuusela/BetterContinents-Docs/docs/settings/ridges.md

 </details>

 ## Max Ridge Height
-Max height of ridge features (set this to 0 to turn OFF ridges entirely)
+Max height of ridge features (set this to 0 to turn OFF ridges entirely).
 > Default `0.5`
 > Range `0` to `1`

 ## Ridge Size
-Size of ridge features
+Size of ridge features.
 > Default `0.5`
 > Range `0` to `1`

 ## Ridge Blend
-Smoothness of ridges blending into base terrain
+Smoothness of ridges blending into base terrain.
 > Default `0.5`
 > Range `0` to `1`

 ## Ridge Amount
-How much ridges
+How much ridges.
 > Default `0.5`
 > Range `0` to `1`